functional-jslib/fjl/README.md

 ### Reasoning for paradigms
 #### Use of while-and-for-loops instead of built-ins:
 - They are faster than iterating with es5 functional array additions (`map`, `forEach` etc.).
+- @todo include jsperf links for above here.
+- @todo map performance of our lib here.

 ### Docs